 Programs for effective canker control on oranges in Florida were more fully evaluated in 2008.
-Before copper sprays were initiated, infection of Hamlins occurred during the early rains in April of 1 to 2 inches.
-The infection of very small fruit (<3/4 inch, Fig. 1) resulted in a 40-70 percent increase of premature fruit drop in May.
-Disease control with copper applied after the early April rains was compromised for the remainder of the season.
+Before copper sprays were initiated, infection of Hamlins occurred during the early rains in April of

 Figure 1.
 Canker on 1/2- to 3/4-inch diameter Hamlin orange fruit that dropped in May because of early season infection by windblown rains April 1-6, 2008.